Romy Gonzalez Player Props: White Sox vs. Pirates

-The Chicago White Sox and Romy Gonzalez, who went 1-for-4 last time in action, battle Rich Hill and the Pittsburgh Pirates at PNC Park, Friday at 4:12 PM ET.
+The Chicago White Sox and Romy Gonzalez, who went 0-for-4 last time out, take on Johan Oviedo and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

 Romy Gonzalez Game Info & Props vs. the Pirates